Kwpolska/chriswarrick.com/posts/2017/06/18/unix-locales-vs-unicode.rst

 .. slug: unix-locales-vs-unicode
 .. date: 2017-06-18 20:40:00+02:00
 .. tags: Unix, Unicode, locale, Python, guide
-.. section: Programming
+.. category: Programming
 .. description: How to configure locales for Unicode support.
 .. type: text
 .. guide: yes
-.. guide_topic: Locale support/Unicode
+.. guide_effect: you can now use Unicode in many more places
 .. guide_platform: Unix (Linux, macOS, etc.)
-.. guide_effect: you can now use Unicode in many more places
+.. guide_topic: Locale support/Unicode
 .. shortlink: locale

 You might get unusual errors about Unicode and inability to convert